 The Star Pavilion (building 3)

 The Jodrell Bank Discovery Centre has a number of outdoor exhibits and activities.
-Your group will typically be timetabled half an hour to explore these.
+Groups on the Planet/Space packages will typically be timetabled half an hour to explore these.
 Please note this will be self-guided time.

 Our outdoor exhibits include:

-- The Telescope Pathway: Follow the path around the base of the Lovell telescope.
+The Telescope Pathway: Follow the path around the base of the Lovell telescope.
 Information boards along the way tell the story of the construction of the Lovell telescope and provide information about some of the objects it observes.
-If you wish to follow this activity, the Telescope Path section in the worksheets contains a puzzle for pupils to complete.

-- Outdoor interactive exhibits: Find out more about Jupiter’s rotation and storms, plus experiment with gravity just like Galileo!
-(NB: the ‘vortex’ exhibit is only available in the warm summer months).
+Outdoor interactive exhibits: Find out more about Jupiter’s rotation, plus experiment with gravity just like Galileo!

 Gardens and playground

 Jodrell Bank contains 35 acres of gardens, which include two national collections.
-The gardens also include The Galaxy Garden and an outdoor Play Area.
+The gardens also include our outdoor Play Area and apiary (bee hive)!

 Please note that the gardens close early during the winter months and that if the weather is severe (e.g. strong winds) the gardens will be closed all day.

 Situated next to reception (in the Planet Pavilion building) is our gift shop.
-Small groups can visit the gift shop during your time in the Planet Pavilion (there is limited room in the gift shop).
+Small numbers can visit the gift shop during your time in the Planet Pavilion (there is limited room in the gift shop).